michaelseman/Portfolio/Sample Liquor Distributor Database/README.md

 All information for products being sold including name, type, and pricing was taken from real life data in use in the restaurant industry at the time of creation.

+Included are a desription of my fake company, an export file to create the DB, an EER diagram, and some sample queries.